markkampe/Financial/README.txt

 Accounting

-	I have had an on-line check-book for over forty years.
+	I have had on-line accounting for over fifty years.
 The data has always been a very simple set of categories, budgets and ledgers (in ASCII text) but the program to operate on them has been rewritten a few times (PDP11/UNIX for CURSES, DOS/C, and finally rewritten in Java (as a Swing application) when I needed to practice Java before teaching a lab.

-	Its primary input/output is account/budget/balance lines, followed by indented ledger entries (date, delta, balance, description) for each account.
-I gradually added more built in analytics, but it is basically just a program to enter credits and debits against a bunch of accounts.
+	An accounts file is a series of account/budget/balance lines, followed by indented ledger entries (date, delta, balance, description) under each account.
+It also includes, at the end (ignored by the program, but for my benefit) some simple analytics of per-account performance vs budget.

+	Ledger entries can be entered one at a time, but (more usefully) it has the ability to import ledger entries from csv files (date, amount, account, description).

 Statements